w3f/polkadot-wiki/docs/learn/learn-offenses.md

 via
 [Polkadot-JS UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/staking/slashes).
 The UI shows it per validator, followed by all the affected nominators and the amounts.
-While unapplied, a governance proposal can be made to reverse it during this period ({{ polkadot: <RPC network="polkadot" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :kusama }}
-days).
-After the grace period, the slashes are applied.
+While unapplied, a governance proposal can be made to reverse it during a 27-day grace period after which the slashes are applied.

 A slash may occur under the circumstances below:

-1. Equivocation – A slash of 0.01% is applied with as little as a single evocation.
+1. Equivocations – A slash of 0.01% is applied with as little as a single evocation.
 The slashed amount increases to 100% incrementally as more validators also equivocate.
-2. Malicious action – This may result from a validator trying to represent the contents of a block falsely .
+2. Disputes – This may result from a validator trying to represent the contents of a block falsely .
 Slashing penalties of 100% may apply.
-3. Application related (bug or otherwise) – The amount is unknown and may manifest as scenarios 1 and 2 above.

 #### Slash for Equivocation